TalEliyahu/LinkedIn-Unfollower/README.md

 # Unfllower
-Unfollow all the companies or contacts you don't need in one click Edit Add topics
+Unfollow all the companies or contacts you don't need in one click.
+Add topics